w3c/wai-curricula/content/designer/navigation.md

 Optional ideas to assess knowledge:

 * Practical &mdash; Students define the blocks of repeated content in a website and cooperate with developers to provide a way for users to bypass such blocks.
 Assess how students identify blocks of repeated content and how they work with developers to provide a mechanism to bypass such blocks.
 * Practical &mdash; Present students with an interface and ask them to provide multiple ways to navigate across the website.
-Assess how students provide multiple navigation mechanisms where appropriate, such as search functionalities, breadcrumb trails, site maps, and tables of contents.
+Assess how students provide multiple navigational mechanisms where appropriate, such as search functionalities, breadcrumb trails, site maps, and tables of contents.
-* Practical &mdash; Give students an interface with excessive use of navigation mechanisms and ask them to determine which of these navigation mechanisms should stay and which should be removed.
-Assess how students balance the use of navigation mechanisms to avoid distraction and unnecessary noise.
+* Practical &mdash; Give students an interface with excessive use of navigational mechanisms and ask them to determine which of these navigational mechanisms should stay and which should be removed.
+Assess how students balance the use of navigational mechanisms to avoid distraction and unnecessary noise.

 {% include excol.html type="end" %}